laylavish/uBlockOrigin-HUGE-AI-Blocklist/README.md

 ## Installing the blocklist for uBlacklist

+### One-click filter import (Only for Chrome, Firefox doesn't support this yet)

+If you use Google Chrome/Chromium, you can import the list in just one click.
+Click [this link](https://iorate.github.io/ublacklist/subscribe?name=Main+AI+Blocklist&url=https://raw.githubusercontent.com/laylavish/uBlockOrigin-HUGE-AI-Blocklist/main/list_uBlacklist.txt) to automatically subscribe to the list.

+### Manual Import

 1. Make sure that you have the uBlacklist extension for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/ublacklist/), [Chrome](https://chromewebstore.google.com/detail/ublacklist/pncfbmialoiaghdehhbnbhkkgmjanfhe), or any browser that supports uBlacklist (& Android via Firefox).

 2. Click on your extensions list, select uBlacklist, then click on the "options" text, highlighted in blue.
 > This will take you to the uBlacklist options panel, similar to the Dashboard in uBlock Origin

+3. Enable the **Other search engines**, and click on the search engine(s) you want this list to work on.
+A list of compatible search engines (with images support) is [here.](https://github.com/iorate/ublacklist?tab=readme-ov-file#supported-search-engines)

-3. Scroll all the way down until you see the "Subscription" tab, and click on the blue "Add a subscription" button.
+4. Scroll all the way down until you see the "Subscription" tab, and click on the blue "Add a subscription" button.

-4. Give a name for the added blocklist (eg. Main AI blocklist).
+5. Give a name for the added blocklist (eg. Main AI blocklist).

-5. Copy and paste this url
+6. Copy and paste this url
 ```
 https://raw.githubusercontent.com/laylavish/uBlockOrigin-HUGE-AI-Blocklist/main/list_uBlacklist.txt
 ```
 into the **URL** part of the dialogue box, then press the blue **Add** button.

-6. There you go!
-You're done!

-7. (optional) Set the update interval to an hour for near-realtime list updates.
+7. Set the update interval to an hour for near-realtime list updates, and you're done!

 ### iOS, iPad OS (Safari)